charmoniumQ/wf-reg-test/docs/icse_nier.md

 Our dataset will contain the output logs for each failure.
 Therefore, we can apply similar techniques to Shipwright [@henkel_shipwright_2021], such as using a language model to categorize a large number of failures into a small number of clusters.

-We can also use your model to identify best practices, by seeing if they correlate to an empirically lower failure rate.
+We can also use your [DSK: whose?] model to identify best practices, by seeing if they correlate to an empirically lower failure rate.
 We will use a "Bayes net" to test for confounding causal variables.
 We will operationalize a set of reproducibility metrics based on existing literature and compare them to established software quality measures and their evolution over time for a small set of exemplar software projects; this work will leverage tools our team has developed for repository mining at scale.